larshurrelb/DoggoRoomie-Web-Controller/README.md

 ### Network Configuration

-1. Ensure the device running this controller app is on the same network as:
+1. Ensure the device running this controller app is connected to the same airlink router (2.4 GHz!) as:
    - The vacuum robot (Valetudo)
    - The Arduino (Feather ESP8266)
    - The Samsung Tablet

 2. Configure the IP addresses in `/public/config.js` to match the actual IP addresses of devices in your local network

+(The current router shows ip adresses of connected devices on its webinterface under http://192.168.1.1/)

 ### Hardware Setup